timoHaario/weatherapp-react/README.md

 # Weather app for climatologists

-A simple weather app that lets you see and update temperature recordings in different locations.
+A simple mobile friendly weather app that lets you see and update temperature recordings in different locations.
 Currently supported locations are

 ```
 Tokyo: 35.6584421,139.7328635